HarshadNarayane/Gridx/Create-the-Simplest-Gridx.md

 The simplest gridx does not have any extra modules or extensions, and it is fed by a client store.
-It can do hardly no more than a native html table, but it's a solid base and a good start for advanced features.
+It does little more than a native html table, but it's a solid base and a good start for advanced features.
 That's why we call it Gridx, an extensible grid.

 # 1. Preparation

 There are 5 things to be prepared before creating a Gridx.
 Well, believe me, I'm just trying to be precise here.
-You'll take these stuff for granted if you are familiar with Dojo.
+You'll take this stuff for granted if you are familiar with Dojo.

 ## a) A store
 Create a store from dojo/store/*, dojo/data/*, or dojox/data/*.